BarbodH/solve-me/README.md

 Note that the maze can only have one start and finish point.
 For the purpose of convenience, a custom maze can be generated using the **Generate Maze** button as well.

+**Page responsiveness**: the maze dimensions and initial start/finish points are set based on the window dimensions.
+Upon resizing the window, the page automatically reloads and the maze is reset accordingly.

 ## Testing

 Jest setup and configuration tutorial: [Install Jest Testing Framework with npm for ES6 module support - JavaScript Testing](https://www.youtube.com/watch?v=ZnIv8u2-XrA)